Please continue to monitor the Alerts page of this website for the latest updates and advisories: global.rutgers.edu/all-alerts

 There is a 10-day regulatory deadline for reporting each item on the list above.
 Schools are then required to report this information to DHS via the SEVIS database.
 Please use the OPT Data Update Form Tutorial for detailed OPT reporting instructions.

 In addition, STEM OPT students must complete and submit annual self-evaluations (page 5 of the Form I-983) describing the progress of the training experience.
 The “Evaluation on Student Progress” must be completed 12 months after the STEM OPT start date; the “Final Evaluation on Student Progress” must be completed whenever ending a STEM OPT job and/or at the end of the 24 month STEM OPT period.
+The entire Form I-983 (Pages 1-5) with your completed self-evaluation must be submitted via the STEM Validation Report E-form on the RGlobal Portal.

-Every six months, you must work with Rutgers Global–International Student and Scholar Services to confirm that your record in SEVIS accurately reflects your current circumstance.
+Every 6 months, you must work with Rutgers Global–International Student and Scholar Services to confirm that your record in SEVIS accurately reflects your current circumstance.
 This is a time sensitive reporting requirement.
 Please check your inbox for an email from our office requesting OPT verification for DHS reporting every six months and respond as soon as possible to confirm your address and employment information.
 We have been made aware that the USCIS is asking for students to provide proof of the verification when applying for H1-B or permanent residency.

 Review the Study in the States website for a summary of STEM Extension reporting requirements here.